-The 2019/20 annual review of governance comprised a review of governance arrangements in place against the core and sub-principles of good governance contained in the CIPFA Framework, Management Assurance provided by each Directorate on the operation of key elements of governance during 2019/20 and a review of a selection of joint working London Borough of Harrow Statement of Accounts 2019-20 arrangements, undertaken during 2019/20.
+The 2019/20 annual review of governance comprised a review of governance arrangements in place against the core and sub-principles of good governance contained in the CIPFA Framework, Management Assurance provided by each Directorate on the operation of key elements of governance during 2019/20 and a review of a selection of joint working arrangements, undertaken during 2019/20.
 This was achieved via a self-assessment process co-ordinated and independently reviewed by the Council's Internal Audit Service.
 The effectiveness of key elements during 2019/20 is covered below: